-Reinforce your understanding of essential examination and assessment skills!
-As both a comprehensive lab manual and a practical workbook the Laboratory Manual for Physical Examination and Health Assessment, 3rd Canadian Edition provides you with activities and resources to enhance hands-on learning.
+Reinforce your students’ understanding of essential examination and assessment skills!
+As both a comprehensive lab manual and a practical workbook the Laboratory Manual for Physical Examination and Health Assessment, 3rd Canadian Edition provides students with activities and resources to enhance hands-on learning.
 It features reading assignments corresponding to the text, terminology reviews, application activities, review questions, clinical learning objectives, regional write-up sheets, and narrative summary forms.
-In addition, this new version includes content on the Electronic Health Record to help you document your findings along with evidence-informed practice materials to further improve upon skills.
+In addition, this new version includes content on the Electronic Health Record to help students document their findings along with evidence-informed practice materials to further improve their skills.

 - Anatomy labelling exercises reinforces the identification of key anatomy and physiology.